» Institute » History

 History of the MPIK

-The Max-Planck-Institut für Kernphysik has been founded in 1958 under the leadership of Wolfgang Gentner.
+The Max-Planck-Institut für Kernphysik was founded in 1958 under the leadership of Wolfgang Gentner.
 Its precursor was the Institut für Physik at the Kaiser-Wilhelm/Max-Planck-Institute für medizinische Forschung led by Walther Bothe from 1934 to 1957.
+Since 1966 the MPIK is led by a board of directors.
 The initial scientific goals were to determine the structure of atomic nuclei and to understand the mechanism of nuclear reactions as well as the application of atomic- and nuclear-physics methods concerning questions in cosmochemistry.
-Since 1966 the MPIK is led by a board of directors.
-Today, the activities concentrate on two interdisciplinary research fields: the many-body dynamics of atoms and molecules (quantum dynamics) and the crossroads of particle physics and astrophysics (astroparticle physics)
+Today, the activities concentrate on two interdisciplinary research fields: the dynamics of atoms and molecules (quantum dynamics) and the crossroads of particle physics and astrophysics (astroparticle physics).

 Research Facilities

 The cyclotron of the precursor institute, built in 1943, was operated until 1973.
-The first tandem accelerator with 6 MV was constructed in 1961, followed in 1967 by the 12 MV tandem accelerator which is still operational and was supplemented later by a postaccelerator and a high-current injector.
+The first tandem accelerator with 6 MV was constructed in 1961, followed in 1967 by the 12 MV tandem accelerator and was supplemented later by a postaccelerator and a high-current injector.
+In addition, since 1982 a 3 MV pelletron accelerator was in operation.
+End of 2012 the accelerators were decommissioned.
 Already in 1966, the first dust accelerator was deployed.
-In addition, since 1982 a 3 MV pelletron accelerator is in operation.
-The heavy-ion storage ring TSR went 1988 into operation, and since 2004 the cryogenic storage ring CSR is under construction.
+The heavy-ion storage ring TSR was operational from1988 to 2012.
+The cryogenic storage ring CSR which has been designed from 2004 on, was first deployed in 2015.
 Since 2001, an electron-beam ion trap (EBIT) serves to produce and spectroscopically investigate highly charged heavy ions.
 Nuclear spectroscopy was done using, e.g., a crystal-ball spectrometer, and the fragments of nuclear reactions were investigated with a Q3D-magnetic spectrograph.
 Since 2001, atomic and molecular reactions are studied with reaction microscopes.
 In the 1968 built underground low-level-laboratory, detectors for extremely low count rates are developed and tested.

-Except the tandem accelerators, all the research facilities and numerous further scientific instruments, especially the mass spectrometers, were and are, at least in part, developed in-house and built in the shops of the Institute.
+Except the tandem accelerators and the pelletron, all the research facilities and numerous further scientific instruments, especially the mass spectrometers, were and are, at least in part, developed in-house and built in the shops of the Institute.

 Research Highlights